 - If you have been using the same antibiotic for previous infections

-- Stopped taking antibiotics and didn’t finish all pills that your doctor prescribed you
+- Stopped taking antibiotics and didn’t finish all the pills that your doctor prescribed you

 - You’ve been recently hospitalized